ESC180: Introduction to Computer Programming

 ESC180 has two types of assignments: labs and projects

-Labs are released weekly, and you have 5-7 days to complete them.
+Labs are released weekly, and you have three hours to complete them.
 You will be challenged to program functions that complete specific tasks.
 The labs can be long and difficult, but they are very beneficial.
 Try to complete all of them: it is the best way to prepare for the midterm and final exam.
 They will give you an opportunity to practice coding and build on your programming skills.
-All labs are graded by your TA, and they are also there to help you if you get stuck: don’t be afraid to ask for help, especially if this is your first time programming.
+All labs are graded by TAs, who are also there to help if you get stuck.
+Don’t be afraid to ask for help, especially if this is your first-time programming.
+According to the syllabus, “teams that make their best effort toward completing the lab will be awarded full credit.”

 Projects are longer than labs and are typically assigned 3-4 weeks before the due date.
 They are more difficult because their scope is larger.
 Instead of writing one standalone function, you need to write at least 4-5 functions that accomplish a broader goal.
-For example, you might need to track a fictional person’s physical activity and happiness levels, or build an AI that predicts its opponent’s moves in a chess game.
+For example, you might need to track a fictional person’s physical activity and happiness levels or build a program that predicts its opponent’s moves in a board game.
+You may choose to work with a partner on projects.
+Projects will be automatically graded on Gradescope based on many programming test cases.

 ESC180 usually has a midterm and a final.
 In these exams you will be asked both conceptual and programming questions.
 For questions that require you to write code, you will have to do so using pen and paper.
-The code you write in the exams will NOT be as difficult as the code you write in the labs; the challenge is writing it quickly and without external aids.
-You will find that keeping up with the labs and practicing throughout the semester will reduce your prep time.
-Past exams are also a good source of practice problems.
+The code you write in the exams will be more conceptually challenging, although it will not be as long as code from labs.
+The challenge is writing it quickly and without external aids.
+Keeping up with the labs and practicing throughout the semester will reduce your prep time, and past exams are a great source of practice problems.

 How to Succeed